MartinLeNizon/FlightDelay/README.md

 After running the pipeline, the result file is located at `airflow/data/production/flights.csv`

-You can analyse the results with `analysis.ipynb`.
+To analyse the results, indications are in `analysis/README.md`.

 ### Abstract